DOI10.47051/GZPJ7260

 Spanish common name: Corredora selvática ecuatoriana.

 Recognition: ♂♂ 105.4 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=67.6 cm. ♀♀ 102.7 cmMaximum distance from the snout to the tip of the tail.
-Snout–vent length=66.3 cm..1 In its area of distribution, the Ecuadorian Forest-Racer (Dendrophidion graciliverpa) can be identified from most other snakes by having conspicuously large eyes, keeled dorsal scales arranged in 17 rows at mid-body, and a brown dorsum with pale crossbars, but without a black nuchal collar.1,2 In juveniles, the crossbars are conspicuous, but these become faint in adults (Fig. 1).
-Similar species in western Ecuador are D. clarkii and D. prolixum.
-The former can be recognized by having a black nuchal collar and dark crossbands with embedded pale ocelli (both characters lacking in D. graciliverpa).3 The other species, D. prolixum, occurs north of the known distribution of D. graciliverpa and has a lower number of pale body bands (49–57 vs 57–87) than D. graciliverpa.1
+Snout–vent length=66.3 cm..1 Dendrophidion graciliverpa can be identified by having conspicuously large eyes, keeled dorsal scales arranged in 17 rows at mid-body, and a brown dorsum with pale crossbars, but without a black nuchal collar.1,2 In juveniles, the crossbars are conspicuous, but these become faint in adults (Fig. 1).
+This species differs from D. clarkii by lacking a black nuchal collar and dark crossbands with embedded pale ocelli.3 From D. prolixum, it differs by having a higher number of pale body bands (57–87 vs 49–57).1

 Figure showing variation among individuals of Dendrophidion graciliverpa

-Figure 1: Individuals of Dendrophidion graciliverpa from Ecuador: Mindo, Pichincha province (); and Canandé Reserve, Esmeraldas province (). ad=adult, j=juvenile.
+Figure 1: Individuals of Dendrophidion graciliverpa from Ecuador: Mindo, Pichincha province (); FCAT Reserve, Esmeraldas province (). j=juvenile.

-Natural history: Dendrophidion graciliverpa is a frequentlyRecorded weekly in densities below five individuals per locality. encountered snake in some areas of Ecuador.2 The species occurs in old-growth rainforest as well as in pastures with scattered trees, cacao plantations, and banana groves.1,2 Snakes of this species are most often seen active at ground level,3 either basking or actively foraging on the leaf-litter.1 At night, they roost on low (less than 1.5 m above the ground) understory vegetation.4 Ecuadorian Forest-Racers are active hunters having an aglyphous dentition (meaning their teeth lack specialized grooves to deliver venom).1 Therefore, they ingest prey quickly to avoid them from escaping.
+Natural history: Dendrophidion graciliverpa is a diurnal snake that inhabits old-growth rainforest, occurring also in pastures with scattered trees, cacao plantations, and banana groves.1,2 Snakes of this species are most often seen active at ground level,3 either basking or actively foraging on the leaf-litter.1 At night, they roost on low (less than 1.5 m above the ground) understory vegetation.4 Ecuadorian Forest-Racers are active hunters having an aglyphous dentition (meaning their teeth lack specialized grooves to deliver venom).1 Therefore, they ingest prey quickly to avoid them from escaping.
 There are records of individuals of D. graciliverpa feeding on rainfrogs (Pristimantis achatinus)5 and poison frogs (Epipedobates anthonyi).1 The main defense mechanism of Ecuadorian Forest-Racers is to flee quickly, but they can also strike or shed-off parts of their tail.1

 Reader support helps us keep the Reptiles of Ecuador book 100% free.